-If the cause has a simple solution that you know you can tackle on your own, like reconnecting a disconnected hose, make sure your Check Engine light goes off after reconnecting it, and that everything seems to be working normally.
+If the cause has a simple solution that you know you can tackle on your own, like reconnecting a disconnected hose, make sure your Check Engine light goes off after reconnecting it, your car’s rough idle is gone, and that everything seems to be working normally.

 You can also reference repair manuals for your vehicle for troubleshooting and repair help.

 Learn About More Check Engine and Trouble Codes with Our How-to Videos

 Blog posts to read next: